 Do you have another creative outlet?

-I have many from the strands that come from being an architect whether its designing furniture, to creating artworks, developing graphics, animations etc etc. However I think the biggest creative outlet comes from just trying to live our lives!
-This constantly evolving and changing journey we are on requires us to refresh ideas, learn new techniques and be open to alternate ways of dealing with it.
+I have many from the strands that come from being an architect whether its designing furniture, creating artworks, developing graphics, animations, etc. However, I think the biggest creative outlet comes from just trying to live our lives!
+This constantly evolving and changing journey we are on requires us to refresh ideas, learn new techniques and be open to alternative ways of dealing with it.
 Creativity here is the difference between being human and humanoid.

 Every client and every project is different.
 The most successful ones are those where the client is clear on some key main issues.
-What is it they want to build in terms of function and requirements.
-What they want to achieve.
+What is it they want to build in terms of function and requirements?
+What do they want to achieve?
 The feelings they wish to evoke and who they want to use the space, as well as being realistic on times and budget.
 Then we in turn take these all on board and come up with ideas and solutions.
 Along the way, contributions that add strength to the concept can come from anyone.
-Sometimes it may be from the client, other times it may come from someone who could be considered a complete lay person.
-I’ve had ideas given from a rough and ready worker on site, or from a wacky conversation with friends.
+Sometimes it may be from the client, other times it may come from someone who could be considered a complete layperson.
+I’ve had ideas given from a rough and ready worker on-site, or from a wacky conversation with friends.
 I often get wonderful insights from children.